Consumer Price Index FAQs

 The ABS is the central statistical authority for the Australian government.
 Its role includes a requirement to publish price index data, and to broadly explain the underlying methodology and general limitations of such data.
 The ABS may provide information about what price indexes are published by it, but will not recommend or comment on the use (or otherwise) of the price indexes.
 In addition, the ABS does not advise, comment or assist in preparing or writing contracts, nor does it provide advice on disputes arising from contract interpretation.

 The ABS has prepared information for users that sets out a range of issues that should be taken into account by parties considering an indexation clause in a contract using an ABS published price index.
 This paper Use of Price Indexes in Contracts is available on the ABS website.
-Latest CPI data is available in Consumer Price Index, Australia (cat. no. 6401.0).
+The latest CPI data is available in Consumer Price Index, Australia (cat. no. 6401.0).

 Q. Can I compare price levels using price indexes?